thanadetch/assignment-review-backend/README.md

    cp .env.example .env
    ```

-2. Update database credentials in `.env` (these values will be used by Docker):
+2. Update database credentials in `.env` (these example values will be used by Docker):
    ```
    DB_USER=review_user
    DB_PASSWORD=review_pass